nazaninsbr/Persian-English-Code-mixed-Sentiment-Analysis/README.md

 # Persian-English Code-mixed Sentiment Analysis

-The data and model will be added here once the paper has been accepted.
+The dataset will be added here once the paper has been accepted.